Albanese government: 2022 federal election

+2023 by-election

+On 9 February 2023, former Liberal Party cabinet minister Alan Tudge resigned from Parliament, triggering a by-election in his seat of Aston.
+In an unexpected result, Labor's Mary Doyle won the by-election, marking the first time a governing party won a by-election against the opposition since 1920.
+As a result of this, Albanese's government increased their majority in the House of Representatives to 78 of 151 seats.

 Appointments

-Interim Ministry
+Interim Ministry (May 2022)

 Although it was not certain on election night that Labor would win a majority, no other party could realistically form a government.
-Accordingly, two days after the election, Albanese, deputy leader Richard Marles, former shadow treasurer Jim Chalmers, and senators Penny Wong and Katy Gallagher were sworn in as an interim five-person ministry.
+Accordingly, two days after the election, Albanese, deputy leader Richard Marles, shadow treasurer Jim Chalmers, and senators Penny Wong and Katy Gallagher were sworn in as an interim five-person ministry.
 The five ministers divided all portfolios between them until the full ministry was determined.
 According to Australia's ABC News, the governor-general David Hurley would not have sworn in Albanese without assurances that Labor could provide stable government, as well as legal advice that this was the proper course of action.
 Albanese confirmed that he secured confidence and supply from the crossbench in the event that he was not able to form majority government.

-Ministry
+Full Ministry (June 2022 onwards)

-Albanese announced the composition of the full Albanese Ministry on 31 May 2022.
+Albanese announced the composition of his full first ministry on 31 May 2022.
 Given that frontbenchers Kristina Keneally and Terri Butler were not re-elected, Murray Watt and Clare O’Neil were chosen by the Labor caucus to replace them in the cabinet.
-With 19 female frontbenchers and 10 female cabinet ministers, it will be the most gender equal ministry in Australian history.
-The full ministry was sworn in by the Governor-General on 1 June 2022.
+With 19 female frontbenchers and 10 female cabinet ministers, it became the most gender-equal ministry in Australian history.
+The full ministry was sworn in by Governor-General David Hurley on 1 June 2022.

+Albanese announced a reshuffle of his Ministry on 28 July 2024 due to the impending retirements of Linda Burney and Brendan O'Connor.
+Senator Malarndirri McCarthy succeeded Burney as the Minister for Indigenous affairs while Andrew Giles assumed the Skills and Training portfolio.
+Clare O'Neil also assumed the housing portfolio.

+Following the 2025 Australian federal election held on 3 May 2025, a cabinet reshuffle occurred in mid-May.
+While Albanese, Richard Marles, Jim Chalmers, Katy Gallagher, Penny Wong and Don Farrell's portfolios remained unchanged in the Second Albanese ministry, Michelle Rowland was appointed as Attorney-General, Tim Ayres was appointed as Minister for Industry and Innovation, Anika Wells as Minister for Communications and Sport, Amanda Rishworth as Minister for Employment and Workplace Relations and Anne Aly as Minister for Small Business.
+In addition, Daniel Mulino was appointed as Assistant Treasurer, Jess Walsh as Minister for Early Childhood Education, Andrew Charlton as Cabinet Secretary, Jenny McAllister as Minister for NDIS, Tanya Plibersek as Minister for Social Services, Murray Watt as Minister for the Environment and Water and Sam Rae as Minister for Aged Care and Seniors.